colombinis/doppler-learnpress-plugin/src/README.txt

 == Changelog ==

+= 1.0.7 =
+* Feature: Now guest students that didn't decide to register (didn't tick the checkbox on checkout) are subscribed to Doppler lists anyway

 = 1.0.6 =
 * Feature: Segment students by course taken. (does not include guest students and free courses)